 Trials on Trial: A New Vision for Adjudication in Ontario

 If the Civil Rules Review Working Group’s proposals for reforms to the Rules of Civil Procedure (summarized here) are adopted, trial practice in Ontario will undergo significant changes.
-Key aspects of those proposed reforms include:
+Key aspects of those proposed reforms from the Final Policy Report released include:

-3. Less Oral Evidence in Chief: This will be restricted to what is outlined in the witness statements rather than being explored through oral examination.
+4. Less Oral Evidence in Chief: The evidence in chief of party witnesses will be restricted to what is within the four corners of their witness statements.

-The laudable goal of these proposals is to get cases to trial faster and reduce trial time.
+The focus of these proposals is to get cases to trial faster and reduce trial time.
 Their impact on actual efficiency for litigants – including the cost of taking cases to a “Dispositive Hearing” – remains to be seen.

 How these principles work in practice will depend in large part on how judges resolve disputes over the mode of hearing under any proposed rules, and what criteria are applied to determine those disputes.